mars/create-react-app-buildpack/README.md

 ### Environment variables

-[`REACT_APP_*`](https://github.com/facebookincubator/create-react-app/blob/v0.2.3/template/README.md#adding-custom-environment-variables) and [`NODE_*`](https://github.com/facebookincubator/create-react-app/pull/476) environment variables are supported on Heroku during the compile phase, when `npm run build` is executed to generate the JavaScript bundle.

 Set [config vars on a Heroku app](https://devcenter.heroku.com/articles/config-vars) like this:

 ```bash
 heroku config:set REACT_APP_HELLO='I love sushi!'
 ```

+#### Compile-time configuration

+For variables that will not change between environments, such as:

+  * version number
+  * commit sha or number
+  * browser support flags

+[`REACT_APP_*`](https://github.com/facebookincubator/create-react-app/blob/v0.2.3/template/README.md#adding-custom-environment-variables) and [`NODE_*`](https://github.com/facebookincubator/create-react-app/pull/476) environment variables are supported on Heroku during the compile phase, when `npm run build` is executed to generate the JavaScript bundle.

-♻️ The app must be re-deployed for this change to take effect, because the automatic restart after a config var change does not rebuild the JavaScript bundle.
+♻️ The app must be re-deployed for compiled changed to take effect, because the automatic restart after a config var change does not rebuild the JavaScript bundle.

 ```bash
 git commit --allow-empty -m "Set REACT_APP_HELLO config var"